BstLabs/py-dynacli/docs/todo-app/task/task-clear.md

 The idea is similar to the [Implement the clear CLI Command](https://realpython.com/python-typer-cli/#implement-the-clear-cli-command)

-First, we need to update Todoer controller:
+First, we need to update the Todoer controller:

 ```py title="_todos/todo.py"
 ...